Sunpadh Rebellion

 The Rebellion of Sunpadh was a Zoroastrian uprising against the Abbasid Caliphate in retaliation for the execution of Abu Muslim al-Khorasani.
 The rebellion seemed clearly driven by Sunpadh's close connection to Abu Muslim, as he was one of his companions and supporters.
 He threatened in marching to Mecca and destroy the Kaaba.
 The rebellion ended up being suppressed by the Arab commander Jahwar ibn Marar al-Ijli.
-Approximately 30,000 to 60,000 of Sunpadh's followers killed with Sunpadh killed by Jahwar al-Ijli or murdered.
+Approximately 30,000 to 60,000 of Sunpadh's followers killed with Sunpadh killed by Jahwar al-Ijli or murdered by the relative of the Dabuyid ruler, Ispahbad Khurshid.

 Background and rebellion

-The news of Abu Muslim al-Khurasani's execution led to disturbances to the people of Khurasan and the broader Persian population, from northeastern to western Iran many mourned his death, believing they had lost their savior and the most significant figure to emerge from their ranks since the Islamic conquest of Persia.

-In early 755, with an aim to avenge the murder, Sunpadh, a nobleman from the village of Ahan or Ahrawanah in the district of Nishapur of Khorasan.
-Sunpadh was the chief of Nishapur, who rebelled against the Abbasid Caliphate.
-Later, Abu Muslim promoted Sunpadh to the rank of ispahsalar.
+In early 755 CE, with an aim to avenge the murder of Abu Muslim, Sunpadh, a nobleman from the village of Ahan or Ahrawanah in the district of Nishapur in Khorasan.
+Sunpadh was the chief of Nishapur, who was promoted by Abu Muslim to the rank of ispahsalar.

 Sunpadh was first in Abu Muslim's army, which he had brought with him when he wanted to perform Hajj in the year 136 AH (753 CE or 754 CE).
 Abu Muslim had left a part of his army in Ray, along with some of his treasuries.
 Sunpadh maybe was in the army that encamped in Ray, or maybe Sunpadh remained residing in Nishapur.